JoseMix/ftl-API/README.md

 }
 ```
 ### PATCH
-It shoots from one spaceship to another. to do so, you should pass the id of the shooter in the URI and the enemy spaceship id should be pass inside enemy variable.
+It shoots from one spaceship to another.
+You should pass the id of the shooter in the URI and the enemy spaceship id should be pass inside enemy variable.
 The answer should look like this if both id's exists:
 ```sh
 "Enemy hit!"
 ```